asalber/asalber.github.io/calculus/manual/derivatives-one-variable.md

 ### Taylor remainder and Taylor formula

-Taylor polynomials allow to approximate a function in a neighborhood of a value $x_0$, but there is always an error in the approxition.
+Taylor polynomials allow to approximate a function in a neighborhood of a value $x_0$, but there is always an error in the approximation.

 > **Definition - Taylor remainder**.
 Given a function $f(x)$ and its Taylor polynomial of order $n$ at $x_0$, $p_{f,x_0}^n(x)$, the *Taylor remainder* of order $n$ of $f$ at $x_0$ is de difference between the function and the polynomial, \\[r_{f,x_0}^n(x)=f(x)-p_{f,x_0}^n(x).\\]